linuxlawson/wargames/README.md

 to communicate with WOPR (aka joshua).

 **To use:**
-Open Terminal.
+1. Open Terminal.
-Navigate to correct directory
+2. Navigate to correct directory
-Run program using:
+3. Run program using:
 `python3 joshua.py`
-OR
+or
 `./joshua.py`

 Below is a list of questions you can ask WOPR (joshua).